Harness Disconnected On-Prem Setup

 - Start setting up Harness by downloading and installing a Harness Delegate as described in Delegate Installation.

-Upgrade Harness Disconnected On-Premise
+Upgrade Harness Disconnected On-Prem

 - Open the harness_installer folder in a terminal.